LarryL1991/YT-Clipper/README.md

 # YT-Clipper

-I started this project on the 19th of February 2021 to see if I could make a simple app with c#.
+I started this project on the 2021-02-19 to see if I could make a simple app with c#.
 You can see my progress that I made in the youtube videos below.

 The project is simple enough.
 It used the executable from yt-dl.org in conjunction with FFMPEG to download a youtube video and trim it to specifications.